 We're going to start integrating Bootstrap into our sites, too.
 This will both further our knowledge of CSS, allow us to quickly create polished, professional-looking sites with far less effort.
 In the next lesson, we'll walk through how to download and install Bootstrap into a project.

-Front-End: The portion of a website or application that the user actively interacts with.
-Things like the menus, navbars, links, and CSS designs.
+Front-End: The portion of a website or application that is in the browser.

 Framework: A foundation of pre-built tools, software, code, and other resources we can use to create a project more easily than if we created it from scratch.